lennartskogmo/chronicle/README.md

 Supported object configuration options can be gleamed from the load() method in [DataObject.py](source/42-DataObject.py)

 It might also be worth checking out the [initialization.py](source/00-initialization.py) for settings that are common for the whole environment.

+Once yaml configuration files have been prepared they must be uploaded to your workspace.
+Default location is /Workspace/Shared/Chronicle/Configuration.
+Once the configration files have been uploaded run the [load_configuration.py](library/load_configuration_nb.py) notebook to read the metdata into catalog/database.